SU-HPC/SUPerman/md/using_superman_with_slurm.md

 ## Module Loading and Directory Paths

 It is essential to ensure that the correct modules are loaded within the Slurm script.
 These modules must meet the minimum hard/soft requirements as specified in [README.md](../README.md).
-Also, make sure to correctly specify the absolute paths for the repository, build, and matrix directories, as these paths are crucial during the compilation process.

 ---